🌴

 See how California's partial exemption affects your retirement pay, VA disability, and overall tax burden

-California's $137,500 military retirement exemption means most retirees pay little to no state tax on their pension.
-However, the extremely high cost of living (especially housing) can erase those savings.
+California's new $20,000 exclusion (2025-2029) softens the tax hit, though pension income above it is still taxed at regular rates.
+And the extremely high cost of living (especially housing) can erase those savings.
 California makes sense if you have strong family ties, career opportunities, or simply love the weather and lifestyle enough to justify the premium price.
 Otherwise, consider more affordable tax-friendly states.

 This comprehensive guide took hours of research to compile and verify with 2026 tax laws.
 If it helped you plan your retirement, consider buying us a coffee to keep this resource free, accurate, and ad-free for all veterans!